mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 But, let's be honest, no-one would sit and write all this cruft out in any language with higher-order functions and closures.
 Plus invoking a curried function with a chain of calls is kinda ugly to look at.
-I'd highly recommend checking out [curry](https://github.com/dominictarr/curry), a simple module that aims to make creating and using curried functions way easier, allowing us to do something like this:
+To simplify things, we're going to use [curry](https://github.com/dominictarr/curry), a simple module that aims to make creating and using curried functions way easier, allowing us to do something like this:

 {% highlight javascript %}